Asabeneh/30-Days-Of-JavaScript/03_Day_Booleans_operators_date/03_booleans_operators_date.md

 ```

 Try to understand the above comparisons with some logic.
 Remembering without any logic might be difficult.
 JavaScript is somehow a wired kind of programming language.
-JavaScript code run and give you a result but unless you are good at it may not be the desired result.
+JavaScript code run and give you a result, but unless you are good at it, it may not be the desired result.

 As rule of thumb, if a value is not true with == it will not be equal with ===.
 Using === is safer than using ==.
 The following [link](https://dorey.github.io/JavaScript-Equality-Table/) has an exhaustive list of comparison of data types.